Eleonora Fonseca Pimentel: Early life and family

-Pimentel was born in Rome of a Portuguese noble family.
-She wrote poetry, read Latin and Greek and spoke several languages (Italian, Portuguese, French and a little English) As a child, she moved with her family to Naples following political difficulties between the Papal States (of which Rome was the capital) and the Kingdom of Portugal.
+Pimentel was born in Rome to a Portuguese noble family.
+She wrote poetry, read Latin and Greek and spoke several languages (Italian, Portuguese, French and a little English).
+As a child, she moved with her family to Naples following political difficulties between the Papal States (of which Rome was the capital) and the Kingdom of Portugal.
 Her mother's death in 1771 left her with a substantial dowry, and she became engaged to her first cousin, Miguel Lopes.
-In 1776 the engagement broke off, and her father acquired a husband for her, Pasquale Tria de Solis, lieutenant of Neapolitan Army, whom she married In 1778.
+In 1776 the engagement broke off, and her father acquired a husband for her, Pasquale Tria de Solis, lieutenant of the Neapolitan Army, whom she married In 1778.
 In October of the same year, she gave birth to a son, Francesco.
 However, the infant died about eight months later.
-He was Eleonora's only child because violence by her husband resulted in two miscarriages.
-These tragedies, however, led to the creation of several of her most notable works.
+He was Eleonora's only child, as violence from her husband resulted in two later miscarriages.
+These tragedies led to the creation of several of her most notable works.

 Six years later, seeing the mistreatment of his daughter and the misuse of her dowry, Pimentel's father went to court to ask for his daughter to be returned home.
 In 1784 the Court of Naples granted the discontinuation of Solis’ authority over Pimentel, and she was sent back to her familial home.
 A year later her father died, and she was left alone.
 In ill health due to her newfound poverty, she asked the king for a small pension, which she was granted because of her literary merits.

 Literary history

-Her poetry was written in reformist, neoclassical style, evocative of the period of Enlightenment.
-Her other literary works often involved praise or recommended reformation of the monarchy.
-As her literary abilities grew, she became well known through winning several royal writing competitions.
-This allowed her entrance to several notable Neapolitan literary societies and opened the way to her correspondence with the foremost literati of the time.
+Pimentel's poetry was written in reformist, neoclassical style, evocative of the period of Enlightenment.
+Some of her works involved praise or recommended reformation of the monarchy.
+Pimentel became well known after winning several royal writing competitions.
+She secured a position as a court poet, and was subsequently appointed as royal librarian to the Queen of Naples, Maria Carolina of Austria.
+Her success allowed her entrance to notable Neapolitan literary societies and opened the way to her correspondence with the foremost literati of the time.
 Metastasio labelled her "l’amabilissima musa del Tago," or "The most amiable muse of the Tagus."
 Voltaire dedicated a poem to her, in which he refers to her as "Nightingale of beautiful Italy".
 Other prominent literary figures she kept in contact with included Gaetano Alberto, Antonio, and Ferdinando Galiani.
-She often translated works from other foreign languages to bring in an income after her separation from her husband.
-Pimentel's commentary on her translations of works led to the categorization of her as a political author.
-Her public profile also led to her appointment as royal librarian to the Queen of Naples, Maria Carolina of Austria.
-In 1799 she created, worked as Editor-in-Chief, and wrote for Il Monitore Napoletano, a significant republican newspaper named after Le Moniteur Universel in France.
+She often translated works from foreign languages as a form of income after separating from her husband.
+Pimentel's commentary on these translations led to her categorization as a political author.
+In 1799 she created, worked as Editor-in-Chief, and wrote for Il Monitore Napoletano, the newspaper of the Neapolitan Republic named after Le Moniteur Universel in France.
 The paper printed thirty-five issues within its lifespan of 2 February – 8 June 1799.